Message Passing Interface: Derived data types

-Many MPI functions require that you specify the type of data which is sent between processes.
+Many MPI functions require specifing the type of data which is sent between processes.
 This is because MPI aims to support heterogeneous environments where types might be represented differently on the different nodes (for example they might be running different CPU architectures that have different endianness), in which case MPI implementations can perform data conversion.
 Since the C language does not allow a type itself to be passed as a parameter, MPI predefines the constants MPI_INT, MPI_CHAR, MPI_DOUBLE to correspond with int, char, double, etc.

 Here is an example in C that passes arrays of ints from all processes to one.
 The one receiving process is called the "root" process, and it can be any designated process but normally it will be process 0.
 All the processes ask to send their arrays to the root with MPI_Gather, which is equivalent to having each process (including the root itself) call MPI_Send and the root make the corresponding number of ordered MPI_Recv calls to assemble all of these arrays into a larger one: